dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1901.md

 When you modify a shortcut menu, that modification remains in effect until you

 restart Excel.
-In other words, modified shortcut menus don’t reset themselves when you close the workbook that contains the VBA code.
+In other words, modified shortcut menus don't reset themselves when you close the workbook that contains the VBA code.
 Therefore, if you write

 code to modify a shortcut menu, you almost always write code to reverse the effect